alelouis/alelouis.github.io.old/_posts/2021-07-10-having-fun-with-covariance-matrices.md

 \end{bmatrix}
  $$

-We may know (or not) that multiplying any vector or matrix with the identity matrix $I$ doesn't bring much excitement to life.
+We may know (or not) that multiplying any vector or matrix with the identity matrix $$I$$ doesn't bring much excitement to life.
 It is approximately as exciting as multiplying a number by 1.

 $$ 1 = 1 \times 1
  $$